timkim-qeexo/Qeexo-ML-SDK/README.md

 ### Prompt 2

  https://github.com/1und0/ShakeTrack/blob/master/dataset/01/user1/1A.csv and https://github.com/1und0/ShakeTrack/blob/master/dataset/01/user1/1B.
-After reading the csv data and learning the gbm model w[...]
+After reading the csv data and learning the gbm model with cmsis nn, QxModel.c and QxModel.h files are created so that the user can use new input data.
+Generate code to infer whether A or B is used using QxML.c and QxML.h.

 #### Feedback

 When asked to provide data links from the web and create functions related to ML training and inference, the basic structure and functions are well-generated.
-However, the code related to actual GBM t[...]
+However, the code related to actual GBM training is not generated, and the user is asked to create the code themselves.

 ### Prompt 3